nv-adlr/nv-adlr.github.io/_projects/partialconv-padding.md

 <!--   <img src='imgs/compare_zero_padding_table.png' width='660'/> -->
 </p>

 The best top-1 accuracies for each run with 1-crop testing. \*\_zero, \*\_pd, \*\_ref and \*\_rep indicate the corresponding model with zero padding, partial convolution based padding, reflection padding and replication padding respectively. \*\_best means the best validation score for each run of the training.
 Average represents the average accuracy of the 5 runs.
 Column diff represents the difference with corresponding network using zero padding.
 Column stdev represents the standard deviation of the accuracies from 5 runs.
-PT\_official represents the corresponding official accuracies published on PyTorch website: https://pytorch.org/docs/stable/torchvision/models.html
+PT\_official represents the corresponding official accuracies published on the [PyTorch website](https://pytorch.org/docs/stable/torchvision/models.html)

 ## Code